arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_get_api_initiate.md

 @RESTHEADER{DELETE /_admin/shutdown, Initiate shutdown sequence}

 @RESTDESCRIPTION
 This call initiates a clean shutdown sequence.
-Requires administrive privileges
+Requires administrative privileges

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-is returned in all cases.
+is returned in all cases, `OK` will be returned in the result buffer on success.
 @endDocuBlock